 Actually, I hadn't really thought about it.
 I suspect that that's because Andra doesn't make commentary on who Imrahil's sons marry-he might be an honorary uncle, but it's Imrahil's job to approve or disapprove.
 If Amrothos marries Akilah, she will be regarded by Andra as a Princess of Dol Amroth and not a woman of Harad.
 As you said, Nimrien was bookish and that did not bother him, so I don't think he would be taking Akilah to task for her odd ways-he'd probably figure she fits right in and it's just as well she picked a Gondorim to marry!

 The only circumstance in which I can see Andra expressing disapproval would be if one of the boys' wives were cheating on them.
 Because that's a slur on their honor and he would not abide that.

 As far as Akilah goes, no one who moves in highly placed circles in Harad is ignorant of who Andrahar is-he's pretty much a legend at this point.
 She would indeed accept him as Adrahil's son and probably be both cautious and respectful in the extreme as regarded her conduct towards him.
 I think in time that she would relax a bit, particularly when she saw how he and Amrothos got along.

 Because we have been getting a lot of spam, we now have a security number which you have to enter in order to post a journal reply.
-In the field marked validation number, enter seven two one one as a four place number.
+In the field marked validation number, enter six one six two as a four place number.